guoyu-zhang/guoyu-zhang/README.md

 ### Hi there 👋

-My name is Guoyu Zhang, I'm an Informatics student at The University of Edinburgh.
+My name is Guoyu Zhang, I'm a software engineer intern at Arm and penultimate year computer science student at The University of Edinburgh.

 ### About me